 There is no restriction on the age of consultants, plus if you’re old, companies pay more cause knowledge comes from experience!
 Consulting will surely help you make good money in your 60s and beyond!

-This goes without saying, an emergency fund is probably the most useful thing you’ll ever need but hoping that you’ll never need it!
+This goes without saying, an emergency fund is probably the most useful thing you’ll ever need but hope that you’ll never need it!

 An emergency fund is a stack of money you keep aside, preferably in another savings account.